davidchchang/scroll-to-message/README.md

 # How to Use

-1. Install plugin and ensure it is enabled
+1. Install extension and ensure it is enabled
-2. Log into a support website
+2. Log into a supported website
 3. Right-click on a message you want to scroll to
 4. Select "Set Message to Scroll to"
 5. Whenever you want to scroll back to the original message, click the "scroll2message" browser action.
 The page should automatically jump back to the original message you targeted.